layer-3/docs/docs/legacy/resources/legal/usdyellow-t-and-c.md

 description: $YELLOW Token specific Terms and Conditions
 ---

-# 🪙 $YELLOW T\&C
+# 🪙 $YELLOW T&C

 :::info
 Yellow Network is a project in development.
 Not all solutions presented in the following (sub)sections are implemented at this stage.
-The current, and all subsequent sub-pages, are subject to change.  &#x20;
+The current, and all subsequent sub-pages, are subject to change.

 For more information, visit the [Roadmap](../about/roadmap.md)
 :::